smithWEBtek/archived--music-studio1/notes.md

       Admin approves, edits & categorizes resources submitted by Teacher

 [ ]  - The LESSON experience
+    1: will happen in v1    2: might happen in v1     3: dream
-    Student home page is main viewer
+    [1] Student home page is main viewer
+    [1] Student or Teacher can select Resource to show or play [1] Teacher can assign Research items, docs, links to Student [1] Teacher can assign Resource to Student, with lesson notes [2] App has a built in metronome
-    Student or Teacher can select Resource to show or play Teacher can draw on the screen to mark up the lesson page, which auto saves Teacher can quantize record notation for student during lesson Lesson is audio recorded and midi recorded both Teacher and Student playing examples All is saved to Student's resource area
+    [2] Lesson is audio recorded and midi recorded both Teacher and Student playing examples [2] Student can use the app on laptop, tablet or phone to record daily practice drafts of assigned pieces [3] Teacher can draw on the screen to mark up the lesson page, which auto saves [3] App has built in drum pattern styles to play along with, using headphones [3] App has an AudioOnly mode, where nothing is visual based, only audio [3] App has a Visual mode, where notation responds to player, reinforcing notation note/rhythm recognition [3] Teacher can quantize record notated and audible playing samples for student during lesson [3] App has Sketchup 3D hands, demonstrating instrument technique from player's view perspective
-    Teacher can add new Resources to Student

-    Lesson Assignment captures specific Resources assigned for Student to work on next Lesson Assignment has a Due Date, Helpful Hints, Escalation paths, research links

     Difference between a Resource and a Research:
       Resource is in the Libary, approved/categorized by Admin Research might be a one time recommendation for this particular student, context and time (could also be submitted as a Resource by the Teacher, but not by default)

+    All is saved to Student's resource area, available on Student show page

 [ ] build the database
 [ ] seed the database